Control of Substances Hazardous to Health

 - Carry out initial appraisals with laboratory analysis of samples.

-- Carry out periodic examinations of LEV Plant to prove the plant is still operating
+- Carry out period examinations of LEV Plant to prove the plant is still operating effectively.